bigfix/developer.bigfix.com/site/reference/types/ipv4or6-address.md

 # type: ipv4or6 address

-The &lt;ipv4or6 address&lt; inspectors allow you to represent IPv4 and IPv6 addresses as a common type.
+The &lt;ipv4or6 address&gt; inspectors allow you to represent IPv4 and IPv6 addresses as a common type.
 From these inclusive inspectors, you can derive the corresponding v4 and v6 IP addresses.

 # extrema of &lt;ipv4or6 address&gt; : ( ipv4or6 address, ipv4or6 address )